 Formerly Independence Boulevard, Charlottetowne Avenue is currently a concrete street with two travel lanes in each direction with left turn lanes and a narrow concrete median.
-The multi-modal vision for Charlottetowne Avenue accommodates rapid transit, motorists, cyclists, and pedestrians.
-The future Southeast Corridor Rapid Transit traverses part of this street, but because the mode of transit (either LRT or BRT) had not been determined at the time of this plan's adoption, this B7 cross-section is not specific about the area between the existing curbs.
-The future cross-section may eliminate the median and include space for vehicle travel lanes and rapid transit, with possible left turn lanes, pedestrian refuge islands, bicycle lanes, and/or on-street parking, all entirely within the existing curb-to-curb roadway width.
+The vision for Charlottetowne Avenue is as a fully multi-modal street.
+The future Southeast Corridor Rapid Transit traverses part of this street, but because the mode of transit (either LRT or BRT) had not been determined at the time of this plan's adoption, this B7 cross-section is not specific about the curb-to-curb details.
+The future cross-section may eliminate the median and will include space for vehicle travel lanes and rapid transit, with possible left turn and bicycle lanes, all entirely within the existing curb-to-curb roadway width.
 The future back-of-curb streetscape configuration would be requested through the rezoning and urban zoning plan review process and when significant development occurs.
 The existing back-of-curb streetscape along Independence Park should remain as-is without any further encroachment onto park land.

-B7 Future Development Standards Roadway and On-Street Parking To be fully developed when future rapid transit mode has been decided upon Planting Strip 8' planting strip with street trees per Charlotte Tree Ordinance A DANKA TA Sidewalk • 8' sidewalk Recommended Building Setbacks Buildings at back edge of sidewalk, or as near to back of sidewalk as zoning permits Buildings with street level residential uses should have an 8' front yard area behind the sidewalk which may accommodate porches or stoops The existing curb-to-curb width of Charlottetowne Avenue should be sufficient to accommodate vehicle travel lanes as well as future rapid transit.
-Source: Charlotte Department of Transportation
+B7 Future Development Standards Roadway a nd On-Stre et Parking : To be fully developed when future rapid transit mode has been decided upon Planting Strip: 8' planting strip with street trees per Charlotte Tree Ordinance Sidewalk: · 8' sidewalk Recommended Building Setbacks: Buildings at back edge of sidewalk, or as near to back of sidewalk as zoning permits Buildings with street level residential uses should have an 8' front yard area behind the sidewalk which may accommodate porches or stoops